timmo-nhn/XcaDocumentSource/README.md

 Describes the functionality for converting a CDA document to an ITI-41 message/Registry Metadata and vice-versa.

 ## Use case Scenarios for XcaDocumentSource

 ### 1. Municipality Sharing Test Results with National Health Network

+#### Scenario:
-**Scenario**: A municipality’s health department wants to publish lab test results (e.g., COVID-19, bloodwork) from its internal system to the national XCA infrastructure, so they’re available to hospitals and general practitioners (GPs).
+A municipality’s health department wants to publish lab test results (e.g., COVID-19, bloodwork) from its internal system to the national XCA infrastructure, so they’re available to hospitals and general practitioners (GPs).

 #### Use Case Flow:

-The municipality pushes documents into a local repository or document registry.
+* The municipality pushes documents into a local repository or document registry.

-The municipality adapts XcaDocumentSource to talk to their local registry or repository.
+* The municipality adapts XcaDocumentSource to talk to their local registry or repository.

-GPs can search and retrieve these documents via the national XCA gateway.
+* GPs can search and retrieve these documents via the national XCA gateway.

 #### Benefits:
 Eliminates siloed data.
 Test results are accessible to any authorized healthcare professional in the country.

+### 2. Hospital Sharing Discharge Summaries with GPs and Home Care Providers

+#### Scenario:
+A hospital wants to make discharge notes and care plans available to the patient’s general practitioner and municipal home care team.

+#### Use Case Flow:
+* After discharge, the hospital’s EPR system sends a CDA discharge summary.
+* XcaDocumentSource registers it with the national XCA infrastructure.
+* GPs and municipal care teams query and retrieve the document seamlessly.

+#### Benefits:
+Ensures continuity of care and informed follow-up treatment.

+### 3. Private Specialist Making Consult Notes Available to Hospitals

+#### Scenario:
+A private dermatologist or cardiologist needs to ensure that their consult findings are accessible to the referring hospital or emergency department.

+#### Use Case Flow:
+* Specialist uploads or sends consult note (CDA, PDF) to the integration system.
+* Integration with XcaDocumentSource makes the document available with appropriate access rights.
+* Hospitals query using the national gateway and retrieve the documents.

+#### Benefit:
+Reduces duplicated effort, supports informed emergency care.

 ## Coding Conventions